-The screen freezes.
+If the screen freezes

 - Force the frozen application to quit.
-Choose Apple () > Force Quit and select the application. - If that doesn't work, force the computer to restart by pressing the power button (也) for 5 or 6 seconds until your Mac Pro shuts down.
-Press the power button (也) again to start up your Mac Pro.
+Choose Apple (Ú) > Force Quit and select the application. - If that doesn't work, force the computer to restart by pressing the power (ひ) button for 5 or 6 seconds until your Mac Pro shuts down.
+Press the power (ひ) button again to start up your Mac Pro.

-The light on the front of the display is flashing.
+If the light on the front of the display is flashing